Are You Afraid of the Dark?: DVD releases

-Direct Source released all seven seasons of Are You Afraid of the Dark? on DVD in Region 1 for the very first time between 2006 and 2008.
-The first five seasons were released in Canada and the United States, while seasons 1 and 2 of the revival series were released in Canada only.
+Direct Source (under license from Cookie Jar Entertainment) released all seven seasons of Are You Afraid of the Dark? on DVD in Region 1 for the first time between 2006 and 2008.
+These releases featured group shots of the Midnight Society on the front.
+The first five seasons were released in Canada and the United States, while seasons 6 and 7 of the revival series were released in Canada only.
 The company also released a joint collection of seasons 1–2/seasons 3–4 as a box set.
 These releases have been discontinued and are now out-of-print.

 On April 8, 2013, it was announced that Berkshire Axis Media had acquired the rights to the series (Canada only) and would be re-releasing it.
-Season 1 was re-released on May 28, 2013.
-Season 2 was re-released on October 15, 2013.
+Season 1 was re-released on May 28, 2013, and season 2 was re-released on October 15, 2013.

-In Region 2, Revelation Films released the first four seasons on DVD in the UK in 2007/2008.
+In Region 2, Revelation Films released the first four seasons on DVD in the United Kingdom in 2007/2008.

-Nickelodeon also re-released the series on DVD in the US through Amazon.com's CreateSpace service beginning with two random-episode "volumes" released in 2013.
+Nickelodeon (Paramount Home Entertainment) also re-released the series on DVD in the US through Amazon.com's CreateSpace service beginning with two random-episode "volumes" released in 2013.
 However, those releases were canceled and were followed by proper season set releases beginning in 2014.
+These releases were designed to look like books.

 On December 1, 2014, it was announced that Madman Films had acquired the rights to the series in Australia, and would be releasing the series through Via Vision Entertainment.
-In 2015 Via Vision released seasons 1–3 individually.
-It was announced on September 22, 2017, that Via Vision Entertainment have no plans to release the remaining seasons of Are You Afraid of the Dark?
+In 2015, Via Vision released seasons 1–3 individually.
+On September 22, 2017, it was announced that Via Vision Entertainment had no plans to release the remaining seasons of Are You Afraid of the Dark?